irausch25/CS4641-Project/index.md

 - Naïve Bayes: Used using Word-to-vec to get features along with Bayesian methods [10] by turning a sentence into a vector.
 - SVM: Tokenize the sentences, normalize the features, and then run them through an SVM [11] to train it.
 Also, we can use the Kernel trick to add non-linearity.
 - LSTM: Used to tokenize and then use Stochastic Gradient Descent(SGD) algorithm to train the LSTM [6].
 Will require more hyperparameter tuning and resources than a traditional RNN.
-- BERT [7] can be used for fine-tuning and then run it through the sentence.
+- BERT: Take the dataset and split it into two parts: training-section and test-section.
+We fine tune BERT[7] on the training-section and then use the fine-tuned BERT to make predictions on the test-section.

 # (Potential) Results and Discussion: